yogthos/mastodon-bot/README.md

 2. run `npm install` to install Node modules
 3. run `npm start` to, well, start

+If you wish to run the script directly, you will need to have [Lumo](https://github.com/anmonteiro/lumo) available on the shell path.
+Lumo can be installed globally via NPM by running:

+    npm install -g lumo-cljs

+If you get a [permission failure](https://github.com/anmonteiro/lumo/issues/206), try this:

+    npm install -g lumo-cljs --unsafe-perm

 ### usage

 * create a Mastodon API key following the instructions [here](https://tinysubversions.com/notes/mastodon-bot/)